The 10 best cottage garden plants, shrubs and flowers to include in a traditional cottage-style backyard

 Professional gardeners share their pick of the best cottage garden plants for a charming country-style backyard

 Make cottage garden plants the backbone of your borders for lasting loveliness in a country-style plot.
+Experts, professionals, and garden-lovers alike agree that the starting point for almost all cottage garden ideas is planting.

-Experts, professionals and garden-lovers alike all agree, the starting point of almost all cottage garden ideas is planting.
-Choosing the right plants, shrubs and flowers is key to creating that quintessentially relaxed aesthetic and colorful final look that is so synonymous with traditional cottage garden design.
+Choosing the right plants, shrubs and flowers is key to creating that quintessentially relaxed aesthetic and colourful final look that is so synonymous with traditional cottage garden design.

-Our expert guide to the best cottage garden plants will help you choose the right plants for your outdoor space, with tips on where to plant your flowers and shurbs for the best results year-round.
+Our expert guide to the best cottage garden plants will help you choose the right plants for your outdoor space, with tips on where to plant your flowers and shrubs for the best results year-round.

 1. Aquilegia

 "They are fairly unfussy about soil type.
 A neutral, moist but well-drained soil will do well, happy in full sun or partial shade."
-This is a very low maintenance cottage garden plant and once established it only requires watering once a week, making it one of the best garden plants for those who are new to gardening.
+This is a very low-maintenance cottage garden plant, and once established, it only requires watering once a week, making it one of the best garden plants for those who are new to gardening.
 It's all these qualities that also make this plant thrive in meadows and woodlands, where it is most commonly found.

-There are around 70 different species of this perennial plant, which means there's a wide choice of colors available to suit your planting scheme.
+There are around 70 different species of this perennial plant, which means there's a wide choice of colours available to suit your planting scheme.
 This plant typically flowers from mid-spring to summer, so make sure to plant it in early spring for best results.

 2. Foxgloves